rey-lopez/S.P/docs/userstories.md

 ## Casual player
--**As a casual game player**_ I want a game that is relatively easy to learn and understand so that I can easily jump in and play without having to do extensive research and spend to much time tryint to figure out how to play the game.
+_**As a casual game player**_ I want a game that is relatively easy to learn and understand so that I can easily jump in and play without having to do extensive research and spend to much time tryint to figure out how to play the game.

 Elaboration: Though I do enjoy different games I dont' consider myself as a veteran player and so having a game with simple mechanics would be ideal for players of my caliber.
 Allowing everyone to enjoy the game.